shahabzack/XAI_TraderX/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Portfolio & Contact
 Explore more projects at [https://shahabzack.github.io/Ds_portfolio/](https://shahabzack.github.io/Ds_portfolio/).
-For questions, contact [shahabzack@example.com](mailto:shahabzack@example.com) or open a GitHub issue.

 Thank you for exploring **XAI Trader** — an intelligent stock trading assistant!